tomap/tpi2.eu/source/_posts/Testing-Firebase-hosting.md

 ```
 sudo gem install -n /usr/local/bin travis
 ```
-Once this is fixed, it is possible to generate your encrytion key:
+Once this is fixed, it is possible to generate your encryption key:
 ```
 travis encrypt "xyz<my ci key>wxy" --add deploy.token
 ```